mehdi-kada/mehdi-kada/README.md

 ### Amara Kada.

-Nextjs/Python developer focused on building fast and scalable backends with **FastAPI**.
+typescript/Python developer focused on building fast and scalable SaaS with **NextJs** and **FastAPI**.
 I enjoy taking projects full-stack to build a complete product.

-- Currently building on **IELTSpeak** and diving deep into advanced **FastAPI** patterns for performance.
+- Currently building **FireNail** and diving deep into advanced **FastAPI** patterns for performance.
 - Contact: `mehdikada64@gmail.com`

 ---